aakdemir/json-parser/README.md

 # json-parser
-Parsing an example Json with Java 17, Spring boor, Jackson Lib and Junit5
+Parsing an example Json with Java 17, Spring boot, Lombok, Jackson and Junit5